mmistakes/minimal-mistakes/_capabilities/sbsm.md

 ---
 title: "Similarity Based Saliency Maps"
-excerpt: "Similarity Based Saliency Maps is a similarity based saliency algorithm that utilizes a standard distance metrics to compute image regions that result in the largest drop in distance between unalterned images and perturbed version of the same images, with the respective region occuled."
+excerpt: "Similarity Based Saliency Maps (SBSM) is a similarity based saliency algorithm that utilizes a standard distance metrics to compute image regions that result in the largest drop in distance between unalterned images and perturbed version of the same images."
 tags: # Select from this set
   - Analytics
   - Computer Vision